ProgramowanieZespoloweIS2021/cart-service/README.md

 }
 ```

 Returns string with a message about success.
-Creates orders via the orders-service.
+Creates orders via the orders-service and payments via the payment-service.